Bunsly/JobSpy/README.md

 ### **Indeed**
-Indeed supporst most countries, but the `country_indeed` parameter is required.
+Indeed supports most countries, but the `country_indeed` parameter is required.
 Additionally, use the `location` parameter to narrow down the location, e.g. city & state if necessary.

 You can specify the following countries when searching on Indeed (use the exact name):